davydos/vividwealth-app/workflow_state.md

 3. Fix Expo authentication issues:
    - ✅ Updated workflow to use pull_request_target to ensure secrets are accessible for external PRs
    - ✅ Verified EXPO_TOKEN is working correctly with successful authentication
-   - ❌ Fix EAS login command syntax in the CI workflow
+   - ✅ Fixed EAS login by removing redundant login step (2025-04-18)
 4. Fix EAS configuration:
    - ✅ Fixed eas.json file by removing the "hooks" property to satisfy schema validation
    - ✅ Added 'eas project:init' step to CI workflow to initialize the EAS project properly
-   - ❌ Update EAS login command with correct syntax
+   - ✅ Removed redundant EAS login command that was causing errors (2025-04-18)
+5. Address GitHub Actions deprecation warnings:
+   - ✅ Upgraded actions/cache from v3 to v4 to use the new caching service (2025-04-18)
-5. Remove SLACK_WEBHOOK_URL secret as it's no longer needed
+6. Remove SLACK_WEBHOOK_URL secret as it's no longer needed
-6. Complete setup of GitHub Project board for task tracking
+7. Complete setup of GitHub Project board for task tracking
-7. Implement required type declarations for React, React Native, and other libraries to fix linter errors
+8. Implement required type declarations for React, React Native, and other libraries to fix linter errors

 ## Known Issues
 - ~Expo authentication failing with 401 error~ (Fixed with pull_request_target update - verified working)
 - ~EAS.json configuration has invalid "hooks" property causing build failures~ (Fixed by removing hooks property)
-- ❌ EAS login command has incorrect syntax in CI workflow
+- ~EAS login command has incorrect syntax in CI workflow~ (Fixed by removing redundant login step - 2025-04-18)
+- ~GitHub Actions cache service warning about impending shutdown~ (Fixed by upgrading to actions/cache@v4 - 2025-04-18)
 - ❌ EAS project not initialized in CI environment due to login failure
 - Type declaration dependencies are missing for React, React Native, NativeWind, and React Native Reanimated (tracked in issue #1)
 - Legacy Expo CLI warnings about Node +17 support (should be migrated to newer Expo CLI)